-A 70-year-old male was admitted to the Department of Surgery General Hospital Novi Pazar with mild pain in the epigastrium after he vomited contents the color of black coffee with fresh traces of blood.
-The pain started 2 hours before the admission to the hospital.
+A 70-year-old male was admitted to the Department of Surgery, Novi Pazar General

+Hospital, with mild pain in the epigastrium after he vomited contents the color of black coffee, with fresh traces of blood.
+The pain started two hours before the admission to the hospital.
 Comorbidities included chronic calculous gallbladder, hypertension, and diabetes, with a BMI of 30.1 kg/m.
-On admission normotensive, without signs of melena, laboratory parameters in the normal range, on the nasogastric tube hematemesis.
-On the performed native radiography of the abdomen without pathological changes.
+On admission, the patient was normotensive, without signs of melena, with laboratory parameters in the normal respective ranges, with hematemesis on the nasogastric tube.
+On the performed native radiography of the abdomen, the patient was without pathological changes.
 He had normal laboratory values.
-Initial esophagogastroduodenoscopy (EGD) shows the presence of ulcers on the D2 duodenum without signs of active bleeding but indicating erosive gastritis and biliary reflux.
-Conservative treatment initiated (proton-pump inhibitors, fluids, and other symptomatic therapy).
-Patient responded well to the therapy, and discharged on the 4th day of hospitalization for home treatment, due to the reduced capacity of hospital beds in the non-Covid part of the hospital and the large influx of Covid 19 positive patients.
+Initial esophagogastroduodenoscopy (EGD) showed the presence of ulcers on the D2 duodenum without signs of active bleeding but indicating erosive gastritis and biliary reflux.
+Conservative treatment was initiated (protonpump inhibitors, fluids, and other symptomatic therapy).
+The patient responded well to the therapy, and was discharged for home treatment on the fourth day of hospitalization, due to the reduced capacity of hospital beds in the non-COVID part of the hospital and the large influx of COVID-19-positive patients.